tvonhake/vaccine-app-native/README.md

 5. pod install

 6. open vaccine-passport project and run rails server for vaccine-passport (When running this app you can run vaccine-passport yarn start as well.
-To see any changes made in the web app reflect in the ios app, reload the app in terminal Metro console or RN Debugger UI in browser)
+To see any changes made in the web app reflect in the ios app, reload the ios app in terminal Metro console or RN Debugger UI in browser)

 7. in vaccine-app-native folder: npx react-native run-ios